 Address: Calle Real de la Alhambra, s/n

 2. Cathedral and Royal Chapel

-Granada’s cathedral is an early Renaissance masterpiece.
-Many of the details show just how much architect Diego de Siloé was ahead of his time.
-The Cathedral also hosts the Royal Chapel, although you have to visit both structures separately.
-The Royal Chapel is the resting place of the Catholic monarchs Ferdinand and Isabella, who seized Granada from Moorish control in 1492 and reunited Spain as one country.
+Granada’s cathedral is an early Renaissance masterpiece, with many details showing just how much architect Diego de Siloé was ahead of his time.
+The Cathedral also hosts the Royal Chapel (although you have to visit both structures separately), the resting place of the Catholic monarchs Ferdinand and Isabella, who seized Granada from Moorish control in 1492 and reunited Spain as one country.
 In addition to their crypt, you can also visit a museum and see many of their personal belongings.